Adobe-Marketing-Cloud/reactor-user-docs/launch-reference/publishing/builds.md

 It is a composite of the changes you specified within your Library, as well as everything that has been submitted, approved, or published before it.

 The build consists of client-side code files that reference each other.
-These files are delivered to your hosting location using the environment and adapter that you have chosen for the library.
+These files are delivered to your hosting location using the environment and host that you have chosen for the library.
 The code that you deploy on your site points to this same location so the files can load when a user accesses your site or application.

 ## File Contents